NVIDIA-Omniverse/kit-extension-sample-reticle/tutorial/tutorial.md

 In this guide, you learn how to:

 * Create an Omniverse Extension
-* Include your extension in Omniverse Code
+* Include your Extension in Omniverse Code
 * Draw a line on top of the [viewport](https://docs.omniverse.nvidia.com/app_create/prod_extensions/ext_viewport.html)
 * Divide the viewport with multiple lines
 * Create a crosshair and letterboxes